 When required by Accounting Standards, comparative figures have been adjusted to conform to changes in presentation for the current financial year.
-Note that the change in disclosure policy for affiliation fees (refer Note 1(m)) is not considered a change in accounting policy.
-As such the 2021 comparative figures have not been adjusted.

 (j) Critical Accounting Estimates and Judgements

 The committee evaluates estimates and judgements incorporated into the financial statements based on historical knowledge and best available current information.
 Estimates assume a reasonable expectation of future events and are based on current trends and economic data, obtained both externally and within the association.